mongo527/siriproxy-sickbeard/README.md

 Voice Commands
 --

-+ test sick beard server
++ test sick beard server OR test my shows server
 + search the back log
 + add new show
++ add *show* to my shows

++ In my experience Siri has a problem when I say Sick Beard.
+So I instead say my shows.

 Notes
 --